 Another method of activating and engaging the transverse abdominis is by bracing your core.
 To do this take a deep breath then tighten your abdomen region like you are bracing for impact.
 You should be able to continue to breathe normally with your muscles contracted.

 WHAT EXERCISES WORK THE TRANSVERSE ABDOMINIS?

 The transverse abdominis muscle can be exercised in a number of ways including breathing exercises, transverse plane exercises, core exercises and even leg exercises that engage the core.
+As an added bonus, moves such as the dead bug exercise are able to hit your deepest core muscles, while keeping your lower back safe.
 Having strong core muscles can help prevent injuries, make you look better and perform better.

 Here are the 19 best transverse abdominis exercises that will help to strengthen your core.
 These exercises can be performed daily as almost all of them are bodyweight transverse ab exercises.
 As always you should consult with your doctor before beginning any new fitness routines.

 However, if you're in good health and you're up for a challenge try to run through each of these exercises twice.
 For all exercises shoot for 10 repetitions for each leg if single leg exercise or 20 repetitions if it you don't have to switch sides.
 If it is a timed exercise try for 30-60 seconds.

 To keep your transverse abdominis muscle healthy and free from cramps or trigger points stretching is necessary.
 This muscle is involved in moving our limbs so keeping it warmed up and properly stretched can help avoid potential muscle strains.
 Just like any other muscle, stretching increases blood and oxygen circulation to the muscle tissue.